In coronavirus’s wake, gig workers are demanding paid sick leave

 This leaves many gig workers with a fraught choice: Stay home and lose out on money, or earn money and risk your health as well as the health of those around you.
 As such, gig workers are largely left to fend for themselves.

-Kristin Kuhn, University of Washington
+Kristin Kuhn, Washington State University

 There have been reports from Uber drivers that they will not take airport runs anymore.”

-“Anecdotally, there have been reports from Uber drivers that they will not take airport runs anymore—it’s perceived as risky,” says Kristine Kuhn, an associate professor at University of Washington’s Department of Management, Information Systems, and Entrepreneurship.
+“Anecdotally, there have been reports from Uber drivers that they will not take airport runs anymore—it’s perceived as risky,” says Kristine Kuhn, an associate professor at Washington State University’s Department of Management, Information Systems, and Entrepreneurship.
 “But there’s also pretty good data that shows airport runs can be some of the more profitable.”
 This choice puts gig workers in the tough position of having to choose between financial security or their health.

 In California in particular, the coronavirus comes at a meaningful time.
 AB5, a state law giving employee status to gig workers, recently went into effect.
 Uber has been working to redesign its app, so that it can more definitively claim that its workers are contractors, not staffers.
 But not all companies are getting off that easy.
 In February, a judge in San Diego issued a court order saying that Instacart was likely misclassifying its shoppers as contractors.
 The company has already moved its in-store-only shoppers to a part-time employee model.

-Note: Correction: This article has been corrected to reflect that Kristine Kuhn is a professor at Washington State University.
-Previous she was identified as working at University of Washington.